Orgvue security provisions

-1.1 These Security Provisions apply to the provision of orgvue when ordered by the Client.
+1.1 These Security Provisions apply to the provision of Orgvue when ordered by the Customer.

-2.5 Encrypted or Encryption: The process by which Client Data is converted into ciphertext to ensure secure
+2.5 Encrypted or Encryption: The process by which Customer Data is converted into ciphertext to ensure secure transmission or storage.

 2.6 IP Whitelisting: a security feature used to limit and control access from trusted IP addresses only.